sye8/Python-Unity-ZMQ/README.md

 ### Execute

-Run `server.py`, then start game mode of `demo.unity`
+Run `request.py`, then start game mode of `demo.unity`

-Lighting on the sphere will flash with 1 second interval
+Lighting on the sphere will flash with 1 second interval, according to the command "on" or "off" sent from the Python script `request.py`.
+Unity will send back acknowledgement that it has received the command, which `request.py` will print.